Skip to main content

 Post-secondary non-higher education (ISCED 4)

 Post-secondary non-tertiary education provision can lead to an NQF level 5 qualification and involves high-level technical training, geared towards integration in the job market, as well as the continuation of higher education studies.
-It usually lasts a year and is designed for young people over 18, who have concluded the 12 years of compulsory school.
+It usually lasts a year to a year and a half and is designed for young people over 18, who have concluded the 12 years of compulsory school.
+This level can be obtained the following ways: a) specialised technological courses (STC); b) apprenticeship + courses; c) certified modular training (CMT); d) a process of recognition, validation and certification of competences (RVCC).

 Higher education (ISCED 5 – 8)

 Higher education is structured according to the principles of the Bologna Process to ensure solid scientific and cultural preparation, plus technical training that qualifies students for professional and cultural life, while developing their capability to innovate and apply critical analysis.
+Portuguese higher education is a binary system that includes the university and polytechnic systems.

 Adult education and training

-There are various modes of adult education and training with specific aims and target groups, encompassing a system of recognition, validation and certification of skills acquired throughout life.
+There are various modes of adult education and training with specific aims and target groups, encompassing a system of recognition, validation and certification of skills (RVCC) acquired throughout life.
 The key competences reference frameworks that support the academic and professional RVCC processes are part of the National Qualifications Catalogue.

-For information on recently adopted or planned reforms and policy measures, please see the Chapter 14 - Ongoing Reforms and Policy Developments.
+For information on recently adopted or planned reforms and policy measures, please see the Chapter 13 - Ongoing Reforms and Policy Developments.

 Structure of the national education system

-Please refer to the Eurydice Data and Visuals for a display of the Structure of the National Education System
+Please refer to the Eurydice Data and Visuals for a display of the Structure of the National Education System.

 Useful links